SBP-Cookbooks/mercury/README.md

 ### Examples

-#### You can find existing configurations in the examples directory
+Below You can find some example configurations

 #### HTTPS VIP example
 Simple site, that serves a website using SSL offloading - we allow SSL connects, and use HTTP connects to the backend